8 Home Remedies To Get Rid Of Scalp Fungus & Prevention Tips

 • Bathe regularly and practice healthy hygiene.

-• Keep your scalp dry and clean.
+• Keep your scalp dry and clean and avoid sweating.

 • Follow a well-balanced and healthy diet.